Calculate the total markup on an item, or the desired markup of an item. Enter the cost, revenue, and profit to calculate markup.

 - Marginal Cost Calculator

-The markup on an item can be calculator with the following formula.
+The markup on an item can be calculated with the following formula.

 How to calculate Markup

 Next, we need to calculate the profit on that item.
-This can be done through subtracting the cost from the revenue.
-Lets say the revenue was $500.00.
+This can be done by subtracting the cost from the revenue.
+Let’s say the revenue was $500.00.
 That gives us a profit of $300.00.

-You may have noticed from the equation, that their are only two ways one can increase their markup.
-Either reduce cost, or increase revenue.
+There are only two ways one can increase their markup.
+Either reduce cost or increase revenue.
 The different ways you can do that are infinite.
 An example of a good way to reduce cost is to review your sources of raw material and get competitive bids from competing companies.
-Then you can go back to your currently supplier and try to have them bring the cost down.
-The best case scenario is these two companies get into a bidding war.
+Then you can go back to your current supplier and try to have them bring the cost down.
+The best-case scenario is these two companies get into a bidding war.